 March - Sparrow Cove, Falkland Islands [Malvinas].
 The

-interior of the Great Britain an old sailing ship beached there in 1937.
+hulk of the Great Britain was beached here in Sparrow Cove in April 1937.

-Kodak Trix X 1/30 second F 4 Developed by hand in Stanley in the darkroom of John
+F5.6.
+Light yellow filter x1.
+Developed by hand in Stanley in the darkroom of

-Leonard a local photographer using Kodak Microdol at normal dilution.
+local photographer John Leonard using Kodak Microdol at normal dilution.

-1970 the original hull designed and built by William Paterson was taken from the
+In 1970 the original hull designed and built by William Paterson was taken

-Falkland Islands [Malvinas] to Bristol, England.
-After many years the hull has
+from the Falkland Islands [Malvinas] to Bristol, England.
+After many years the

-now been restored and forms the basis of the splendid reconstruction of the 1843
+hull has now been restored and forms the basis of the splendid reconstruction

 steamship SS Great Britain,

 conceived by the Victorian engineer Isambard Kingdom Brunel.
 The masts and original